wandb/data-flywheel-nvidia/README.md

 The Data Flywheel Foundational Blueprint empowers organizations to accelerate the optimization of AI models for cost and performance.
 Rather than offering a one-size-fits-all solution, this blueprint provides a practical framework and proven tools to guide your journey toward more efficient, production-ready models.

-1. **Reference Implementation for Real-World Impact** This blueprint demonstrates the capabilities of NeMo Microservices, providing a foundation you can adapt and extend to meet your specific production requirements.
+1. **Reference Implementation for Real-World Impact** This blueprint demonstrates the capabilities of NeMo microservices, providing a foundation you can adapt and extend to meet your specific production requirements.

 2. **Streamlined Human Oversight**
    The Flywheel process is designed to minimize manual intervention.
 Human review is reserved for evaluating candidate models after automated assessments, eliminating the need for ongoing user feedback or manual labeling.